Crystal 23

 The Crystal 23 is a British trailerable sailboat that was designed by Alan Buchanan as a cruiser and first built in 1961.

 The Crystal 23 was later developed into the Buchanan-designed 1967 Halcyon 23.

 Production

 The design was built by French Brothers and Seamaster Limited, and were fitted out by Stebbings & Sons in the United Kingdom, starting in 1961, but it is now out of production.

 Design

-The Halcyon 23 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
-It has a masthead sloop rig, a spooned raked stem, an angled transom, a transom-hung rudder controlled by a tiller and a fixed fin keel with a weighted bulb or optional bildge keels.
+The Crystal 23 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
+It has a masthead sloop rig, a spooned raked stem, an angled transom, a transom-hung rudder controlled by a tiller and a fixed fin keel with a weighted bulb or optional bilge keels.
 It displaces 3000 lb and carries 830 lb of iron ballast.

 The boat has a draft of 3.50 ft with the fin keel.
 It is fitted with a Swedish Volvo inboard engine for docking and maneuvering.

 The design has a hull speed of 5.71 kn.